qwertyuu/unity-ci-example/README.md

 ## How to run scripts manually

 You can execute the local scripts and specify the path of your Unity executable using `UNITY_EXECUTABLE`.
-You may try this in your project before you setup the whole CI so you confirm it works with your current unity version :+1:
+You may try this in your project before you setup the whole CI so you confirm it works with your current unity version :+1: .
+All you need to do first is to insert the scripts from https://github.com/qwertyuu/unity-ci-build-scripts in `Assets/Editor` into your own `Assets` folder and follow the commands below.

 ### Test

 ```bash
 UNITY_EXECUTABLE="/Applications/Unity/Hub/Editor/2018.3.4f1/Unity.app/Contents/MacOS/Unity" \